Nevada County & Northern Gold Country

 Perch on the balcony of one of the gracefully restored buildings on this particularly scenic Main St and view Sutter Creek, a gem of a Gold Country town with raised, arcade sidewalks and high-balconied buildings with false fronts that are perfect examples of California’s 19th-century architecture.

-Downieville, the biggest town in remote Sierra County, is located at the junction of the North Yuba and Downie Rivers.
-With a reputation that quietly rivals Moab, Utah (before it got big), the town is one of the premiere places for mountain-bike riding in the US, and a staging area for true wilderness adventures.
+Downieville, the biggest town in remote Sierra County (though that's not saying much), is located at the junction of the North Yuba and Downie Rivers.
+With a reputation that quietly rivals Moab, UT (before it got big), this is one of the premier places for mountain-bike riding in the US, and a staging area for true wilderness adventures.